FusionAuth for Startups: Editor's Take

 How does FusionAuth compare to alternatives?

-FusionAuth is one of the strongest options in the developer tools category.
-See our full FusionAuth alternatives comparison to evaluate it against Algolia and Twilio.
+FusionAuth is one of the strongest options in the developer & it category.
+See our full FusionAuth alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the FusionAuth startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers FusionAuth deal gives you Free Community — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers FusionAuth deal gives you Free Community, verified, free to claim, and takes minutes to activate.

 Ready to try FusionAuth?